-normalize-space function ignores the leading, trailing, and repeating white spaces, that means after apply the normalize-space the text become normalized with no line breaks, and give a proper sentence.
+The normalize-space function ignores the leading, trailing, and repeating white spaces, which means after applying the normalize-space the text becomes normalized with no line breaks and gives a proper sentence.

 str = " cher cher tech "